April 27-30, 2026

 4:00 pm or after / Early Arrival check-in at The Greenbrier

-Strohecker, Chriscoe, Bates, Barbash, Looney, Grant, Brown-Shimer, Ortbals, Carpenter, Alderson, Schultz
+Strohecker, Chriscoe, Bates, Grant, Brown-Shimer, Chapman, Ortbals, Carpenter, Alderson, Schutz

 *No dinner reservations have been made